benlagreca02/dotfiles/README.md

 to Arch (yet) but I have considered it.

 - [ ] Get dunst or some other notificaiton daemon confirmed working (CRITICAL FOR DISCORD TO NOT CRASH)
+- [ ] Consider looking into Dmenu or simmilar for app launching
+- [ ] Make discord not blurry by default (weird aliases?)
+- [ ] screen rotation in tablet mode potentially?
 - [ ] Make waybar power button actually do something
-- [ ] "Night light" for red light at night (red shift or whatever you wanna call it)
+- [ ] Add bluetooth button in waybar
-- [ ] Hyprland add keybind to move a window up/down the stack
+- [ ] add gammastep button to waybar (manual toggle)
-- [ ] Manage packages and see how to get dependencies for scripts (?), also install dependencies on pull-down of config repo possibly
+- [ ] Default package install script of some kind (gammastep, Hyprland, waybar etc, things my rice needs)
-- [ ] Backup system (pacakges and system, not just dotfiles)
+- [ ] Learn how to backup system (pacakges and system, not just dotfiles)
 - [ ] document keybindings for everything better
-- [ ] Consider looking into Dmenu or simmilar for app launching
+- [ ] Make some kind of a "print current keybind options" keybind?
 - [ ] Make a "go to hyprland config folder" alias of some kind?
-- [ ] Make hyprlock actually lock on close and time out of inactivity
+- [x] Make hyprlock actually lock on close and time out of inactivity
+- [x] red light at night (using [gammastep](https://man.archlinux.org/man/gammastep.1.en)
 - [x] Set up a "locking" or idle manager (hyprlock)
 - [x] In waybar, highlight active window number
 - [x] Add screen brightness info to waybar